coldbox-modules/cbi18n/readme.txt

 WELCOME TO THE COLDBOX I18N & LOCALIZATION MODULE
 ********************************************************************************
-Created & copyright by Luis Majano (Ortus Solutions, Corp) This module will enhance your ColdBox aplications with i18n capabilities, resource bundles and localization.
+Created & copyright by Luis Majano (Ortus Solutions, Corp)

+This module will enhance your ColdBox applications with i18n capabilities, resource bundles and localization.

 ********************************************************************************